Skip to Content

 3. Head Across the Street for Amazing Tacos

-There’s an open-air taco spot called Lateral located in the back of the strip mall across the street from the resort.
+An open-air taco spot called Lateral is located in the back of the strip mall across the street from the resort.
 The tacos and tostadas there were AMAZING and pretty affordable.
 It’s definitely worth the short walk.

 4. La Comer is a Block Away and Has EVERYTHING

-There’s a big store that has a large grocery department, but also toys, clothing, hardware, skincare products, souvenirs, alcohol, and just about anything else you might need during your trip.
-Yes, even if you’re staying at one of the Cabo all inclusive resorts.
+There’s a big store with a large grocery department, toys, clothing, hardware, skincare products, souvenirs, alcohol, and just about anything else you might need during your trip.
+Yes, even if you’re staying at one of the Cabo all-inclusive resorts.

-We grabbed fresh fruit, drinks, candy, and snacks there to have in our room.
+We grabbed fresh fruit, drinks, candy, and snacks to have in our room.

 5. You Can Get Room Service from Restaurants